denizkepe/vertigo-wheel/README.md

     We can adjust how zone multiplier change (lineer, exp. or custom calculations)
 ```
 - The player can see what items can be collected at the top of the screen.
+- Rewards are randomized and higher value poolis on every spin.

 ## Editable Content